aarticontractor/pwa-text-editor/README.md

 [Visit the Deployed Site]()
 <br>
-Here, my task was to build a text editor that runs in the browser.
+In this assignment, my task was to build a text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.
 To build this text editor, I started with an existing application and implemented methods for getting and storing data to an IndexedDB database.
 I used a package called idb, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 Lastly, I have deployed this full-stack application to Heroku.